haxwithaxe/spiffchorder/readme.txt

 The number to look for is the size of the .text segment, in this case 5904 bytes.
 If using the ATmega8, you have 6144 bytes if using a bootloader and 8192 bytes otherwise.
+Remember that the compiler version also has some influence on this.
+Older compilers generate smaller code under many circumstances.

 Building the hardware